GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 Slots

-- pafLocation - the location of the PAF file.
+- `pafLocation` - the location of the PAF file.
 The pafLocation can refer to a gzipped or unzipped delta file.
 It will be read into memory entirely as it is not an indexed file format.
-- assemblyNames - list of assembly names, typically two (first in list is target, second is query)
+- `assemblyNames` - list of assembly names, typically two (first in list is target, second is query)
-- queryAssembly - alternative to assemblyNames: just the assemblyName of the query
+- `queryAssembly` - alternative to assemblyNames: just the assemblyName of the query
-- targetAssembly - alternative to assemblyNames: just the assemblyName of the target
+- `targetAssembly` - alternative to assemblyNames: just the assemblyName of the target

 ### DeltaAdapter config

 The DeltaAdapter is used to load .delta files from MUMmer/nucmer.
-It can be used for SyntenyTracks
+It can be used for SyntenyTracks:

 ```json
 {